Khadija bint Khuwaylid: Sunni version

-Khadija married three times and had children from all her marriages.
+Most Sunnis accept that Khadija married three times and had children from all her marriages.
 While the order of her marriages is debated, it is generally believed that she first married Atiq ibn 'A'idh ibn' Abdullah Al-Makhzumi, followed by Malik ibn Nabash ibn Zargari ibn at-Tamimi.
 To Atiq, Khadija bore a daughter named Hindah.
 This marriage left Khadija a widow.
-With Malik, she had two daughters, who were named Hala and Hind.
+With Malik, she had two sons, who were named Hala and Hind.
 Malik also left Khadija a widow, dying before his business became a success.
-Khadija, subsequently proposed to Muhammad.
+Khadija subsequently proposed to Muhammad.
+Her respect for him had taken a place in her heart.